zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_33" src="https://github.com/user-attachments/assets/cfb5291a-b303-4066-aa0d-011ec26e648f" />
 </p>
 <p>
-34 Under select agent click the Sysadmin agent you created ealier.
+34 Under select agent click the Sysadmin agent you created earlier.
 <p>
 <img <img width="1440" alt="TTL_34" src="https://github.com/user-attachments/assets/95f502e0-6bcd-41af-817e-27ae637f3a18" />
 </p>
 <p>
 35  Do this for the other two as well.
 Then click "Save Changes".
-    (The reason behind this is to see the changes regardless whe you are signed in as.)
+    (The reason behind this is to see the changes regardless when you are signed in as.)
 <p>
 <img <img width="1440" alt="TTL_35" src="https://github.com/user-attachments/assets/a17435fb-da6b-446f-b175-4e2a535999f4" />
 </p>